-You can restore or download the data backed up by inSync on a new or existing device by using the restore capability. inSync Client backs up your data and retains it as snapshots.
-A snapshot is created each time inSync performs a successful backup on your device.
-During the restore process, inSync displays all your configured devices and cloud app accounts along with all the snapshots.
+You can restore or download the data backed up by Druva inSync on a new or existing device by using the restore capability. inSync Client backs up your data and retains it as snapshots.
+A snapshot is created each time Druva inSync performs a successful backup on your device.
+During the restore process, Druva inSync displays all your configured devices and cloud app accounts along with all the snapshots.

 To restore data on your device:

 - On the Backup & Restore tab, click Restore.
-A new window with details of all your data sources and inSync snapshots is displayed.
+A new window with details of all your data sources and Druva inSync snapshots is displayed.

 - In the left-pane, select the data source under Devices for which you want to restore data.
 Snapshots for that data source are displayed.

 - Under Snapshots, browse and select the snapshot from which you want to restore data.
 Snapshots are displayed in the MM DD YYYY hh:mm format.

 - In the right-pane, search and select the file/folder that you want to restore.

 For detailed instructions, see Restore and download backup data.

 You can view or modify the inSync Client settings only if your administrator has configured the option for you.